Skip to content

 • Difficulty understanding local accents

-• Managing part-time jobs with studies
+• Balancing part-time jobs with studies

 • Adjusting to different food and weather conditions